CCRMA

 Advanced Sound Recording Technology

-Topics: noise reduction techniques in analog recording, dynamics processing (compression and expansion/gating), time-delay-based audio effects, principles of digital audio, disk and tape-based digital recorders, digital audio workstations and editing, advanced multitrack techniques including automation, SMPTE and MIDI timecode and device synchronization, MIDI sequencing and synchronization, mastering and product delivery.
+Topics: theory and practical use of dynamics processing (compression and expansion/gating), digital audio workstation recording, mixing and editing (Logic Pro X and Pro Tools 12), time-delay-based audio effects, principles of digital audio including A/D and D/A conversion, digital filters, digital signal transmission, digital recorders and advanced multitrack techniques including automation, monitoring, mastering and product delivery including media and digital distribution.
 The class involves a recording project as well as lectures and demonstrations.

 Course work: The course is centered around a final project.
 The student is required to complete a substantial recording project before the end of winter quarter.
-Studio exercises, homework assignments and a midterm exam will be given.
+Studio exercises and homework assignments will be given and account for 25% of the grade, the remaining 75% will be the recording project.

 Class Schedule and Lecture Notes